Rated Excellent Online

 Wimpey No-Fines properties use in-situ poured concrete (aggregate and cement without fine sand) in a no-fines technique that creates a cellular structure.
 Approximately 100,000 were built in the UK.
 They are generally considered more durable than some other concrete systems, but lenders still apply special assessment criteria.

-Timber frame properties are among the most common non-standard types in modern new builds — many contemporary homes are timber frame — and are generally more widely accepted by lenders than older concrete systems.
+Timber frame properties are among the most common non-standard types in modern new builds — many contemporary homes (particularly in Scotland, where around 75% of new homes are timber frame) are timber frame — and are generally more widely accepted by lenders than older concrete systems.
 Steel frame properties are also becoming more common and are similarly assessed.
 Lenders distinguish between modern timber and steel frame (broadly acceptable) and older or unusual systems (requiring more detailed assessment).
+Other types include Cornish Units, Reema Hollow Panel, Laing Easiform, Boot, Orlit and many others, each with their own structural characteristics and lender policies.

 How Lenders Assess Non-Standard Construction